ankane/chartkick/README.md

 ### Data

-Pass data as a Hash or Array
+Pass data as a hash or array

 ```erb
 <%= pie_chart({"Football" => 10, "Basketball" => 5}) %>